lim147/CS-4WW3-Project/README.md

 # 4WW3
-This is a repo for course projects of CS 4WW3
+This is a repo for lab exercises of CS 4WW3